Small Batch Cheesecake (Loaf Pan Cheesecake)

 - Preheat oven to 350F.
 Line a 9x5 loaf pan with parchment paper, leaving extra on the sides for handles.

-- In a medium bowl, mix together the graham cracker crumbs and melted butter.
+- In a medium bowl, mix together the graham cracker crumbs, melted butter, 1 tablespoon sugar, and salt.
 Press into the bottom of the pan.

-- In a large mixing bowl on medium speed, beat the cream cheese and sugar until smooth, about 1-2 minutes.
+- In a large mixing bowl on medium-high speed (with paddle attachment if using stand mixer), beat the cream cheese and remaining 1/2 cup sugar until smooth, about 1-2 minutes.
 Scrape down the bowl.

-- On low speed beat in the egg and vanilla.
+- Turn the speed down to low then beat in the egg and vanilla.

-- Transfer the batter to the pan.
-Add spoonfuls of fruit preserves on top and swirl with a knife.
+- Transfer the batter to the crust.
+Add spoonfuls of jam on top and swirl with a knife.

 Thank you for sharing the small batch recipes with me.I cannot wait to try them.Please keep me posted with other ideas that you may have.